-Starting Solids Game Plan for Supported Sitters 4-6 Months
+Starting Solids Game Plan

 First days:

 When mixing cereal for your baby's first feeding, mix 1 Tbsp. cereal with 4-5 Tbsp. of breastmilk or infant formula.
 This familiar taste helps your baby accept the new taste of cereal.